Code-Institute-Submissions/HLuke93-ms2/README.md

 <br>
 The main game area consists of the User and Computer Score and the 3 game options (Rock, Paper, Scissors). <br>

-The 2 main colors #24C6DC, #514A9D are used in the user and computer score , and buttons. <br>
+The 2 main colours #24C6DC, #514A9D are used in the user and computer score , and buttons. <br>

 ![Score Area and Buttons](./read-me/choicesREADME.png)
 <br>

 * **Game Rules**
 <br>